Matt Dominguez (baseball): Toronto Blue Jays

 On September 6, 2015, Dominguez was claimed by the Toronto Blue Jays, and optioned to the Triple-A Buffalo Bisons.
 Dominguez attended 2016 Major League spring training, and was optioned to the Bisons on March 18, 2016.
 He was recalled by the Blue Jays on April 26, and started at third base against the Chicago White Sox that night.
 Following a 3–1 victory over the Texas Rangers on May 3, Dominguez was optioned back to Triple-A Buffalo.
 On June 5, he was recalled by the Blue Jays.
 Dominguez was placed on optional waivers on June 7.
-On September 2, Dominguez was designated for assignment to make room for Matt Dermody.
-Dominguez appeared in five games for the Blue Jays in 2016, going hitless in 11 at-bats.
+On September 2, Dominguez was designated for assignment to clear roster space for Matt Dermody.
+Dominguez appeared in five games for the Blue Jays in 2016, going hitless in 11 at–bats.
+He elected free agency following the season on November 7.

 Boston Red Sox

 On December 13, 2016, Dominguez signed a minor league contract with the Boston Red Sox that included an invitation to spring training.
+He spent the 2017 season with the Triple–A Pawtucket Red Sox, playing in 116 games and batting .264/.295/.425 with 16 home runs and 67 RBI.
+He elected free agency following the season on November 6, 2017.

 Chiba Lotte Marines

-He elected free agency on November 6, 2017, and signed with the Chiba Lotte Marines of Nippon Professional Baseball on December 23.
-He became a free agent after the 2018 season.
+On December 23, 2017, Dominguez signed with the Chiba Lotte Marines of Nippon Professional Baseball (NPB).
+He made 37 appearances for the Marines in 2018, batting .191/.269/.488 with seven home runs and 16 RBI.
+Dominguez became a free agent after the season.